pranaykumarkgp/jio_product_device_2019/q2/README.md

 ### You can choose to code in python or java
-### How to read the dataset and API to develope is available in respective python java folder
 ### Data is available in data folder

 - API Details which needes to be coded